xor-ranavikrant/Readme/Ignite Lab.md

 As the data engineer at Wide World Importers, you will start by landing data from a variety of sources into the Lakehouse.
 This data will be further cleansed, processed, and conformed by using Azure Databricks and Delta Live Tables.
 You will prepare the data for downstream consumption by data scientists and business intelligence analysts.
 Data sources include data related to its customers, products, marketing campaigns, social media, and sales transactions.
 This data is often generated in raw files format such as CSV, JSON, unstructured files, and even images.
 A lot of existing data is historical data.

 To boost customer satisfaction, gain a competitive advantage, and ultimately drive revenue growth, Wide World Importers wants to analyze the data to obtain meaningful insights related to their customers, marketing campaigns, and sales forecasts.
 However, their immediate challenge is to generate and use near real-time streaming data.
-So, they installed IoT devices in their stores to track customer shopping patterns and thermostat readings.
+So, they installed IoT devices in their stores to analyze customer shopping patterns and thermostat readings.
 They also set up Azure Data Explorer (ADX) with anomaly detection to correlate in-store traffic and store temperatures.
 As a result, they now have a large volume of real-time streaming data related to in-store traffic, temperature readings and anomaly detection.

 In this exercise, you will explore how to ingest near real-time data into the Lakehouse and derive meaningful insights.